William P. Hobby Jr.: After politics

 Hobby served as Chancellor of the University of Houston System from 1995 to 1997.
 He told Texas Monthlys Paul Burka that he had never expected the call.

 Additionally, Hobby remained active in the business world.
 He served on the boards of directors for various firms, including Southwest Airlines, a position he held for seventeen years.
 He was a Trustee of the LBJ Foundation.
-He held the Sid Richardson Chair in Public Affairs at the LBJ School of Public Affairs and was also the Radoslav Tsanoff Professor at Rice University.
+He held the Sid Richardson Chair in Public Affairs at the LBJ School of Public Affairs and was also the Radoslav Andrea Tsanoff Professor at Rice University.
 He continued to be active in civic affairs as a commissioner for the Texas Parks and Wildlife Department.
 In 2010, he published a book, How Things Really Work: Lessons from a Life in Politics.
 This book was produced as an audiobook by Assistive Media for the Texas Talking Book Program to serve Texans with blindness or visual, physical, or reading disabilities.